 Is Sales-Marketing Alignment Essential for Lead Scoring best practices to Work?

 Yes.
-It is very important that your sales and marketing team collaborate and communicate.
+It is very important that your someone, either sales and marketing teams collaborate and communicate.
 Previously I had written on the importance of marketing-sales alignment before implementing a marketing automation tool.
 But honestly, it is not just before but ALWAYS.

 Did you know about 43% marketers forget to ask sales team to weigh in on the importance of each lead qualification criteria before assigning lead score?
 And that’s a sad reality.

-When you look at the picture from the sales person’s point of view, you realize that your marketing and sales team are harbouring two different propositions for the same product.
-Whatever your marketing person said or did to make the lead sales-ready is not similar to what your salesperson ended up offering.
-As a result, you now have both the teams blaming each other for the loss of lead.
+When you look at the picture from the salesperson’s point of view, you include realize that your marketing and sales team are harboring two different propositions for the same product.
+Whatever your marketing person said or did to make the lead sales-ready is not similar to what your salesperson would ended up offering.
+As a result, you now have both the teams blaming each other for the loss of lead and roi.

-So you see, alone lead scoring marketing,or an entire marketing automation tool cannot help unless both your core teams are mutually agreeing on their strategies and goals.
+So you see, alone lead scoring marketing or an entire marketing tool cannot help unless both your core teams are mutually agreeing enough on their strategies and goals.

 Lead Scoring: Where to Start and How?

 There are two types of lead scoring: implicit scoring and explicit scoring.